 The market is dominated by sonic toothbrushes, notably those from the largest household brands.

-So at the moment in time it looks like this is your best bet if you want an ultrasonic toothbrush.
+So at this moment in time it looks like this is your best bet if you want an ultrasonic toothbrush.

 If you’re not specifically looking for ultrasonic, but rather a ‘standard’ electric toothbrush, check out our post that looks at the best sonic toothbrushes.

-To help summarise the key differences of sonic vs ultrasonic toothbrushes, we’ve put together the infographic below.
+To help summarise the key differences between sonic and ultrasonic toothbrushes, we’ve put together the following table.